Backups are stored in repositories, so before you can create your first snapshots you need to create a destination repository that will host them.

 $

-The output above shows the three snapshots pushed above as well as a few informations regarding them.
+The output above shows the three snapshots pushed above as well as a few information regarding them.

-Any snapshot can be restored with the pull
+Any snapshot can be restored with the restore

 command: